What is depression?

 Types of depression

-Bipolar disorder is a form of manic depression characterised by extreme highs and lows.
+Bipolar disorder, once known as manic depression, is characterised by extreme highs and lows.
 Learn more about it here.

 Post-natal depression is a serious condition that can develop after childbirth.
 It can affect both mothers and fathers, though it is more common in women.
 Learn more about it here.